A Look At The Richest Female Badminton Players In The World

 One of the most prominent faces of badminton in today’s world, Carolina Marin has won a medal in almost every BWF tournament, along with winning consecutive gold medals at the World Championships and the European Championships.
 The Spaniard remains the only female badminton player to date to win the World Championships three times (2014, 2015 and 2018).
 She has also won the European Championships six times (2014, 2016, 2017, 2018, 2021 and 2022).
 Additionally, she won the gold medal in the women’s singles event at the 2016 Rio Olympics.
 Marin is a former world number one women’s singles shuttler who remained at the summit for 66 weeks.

 According to reports, Carolina Marin, in 2023, enjoys a net worth of approximately USD 3.5 million.
-She also acts as the brand ambassador of the football league La Liga and helps with its promotions in countries outside Spain.
+She also acts as the brand ambassador of the football league La Liga and helps with its promotions in other countries besides Spain.

 An Se-young